gc-da11yn/gc-da11yn.github.io/src/pages/en/personas-with-disabilities-for-inclusive-user-experience-ux-design.md

 ### Trevor is 18 years old

 He lives with family and goes to secondary school.
-He uses desktop computers at school, a laptop at home and a basic mobile phone with Short Message Service (SMS).
+He uses desktop computers at school, a laptop at home and a basic mobile phone with Short Message Service (<abbr>SMS</abbr>).
 He likes consistent and familiar places on the web.

 <dl>
 <dt>Disability Category:</dt>